f11xter/f11xter.github.io/docs/_posts/2022-08-31-an-artsy-ai.markdown

 That's one of my dad's favourite anecdotes.
 The point it makes is that neither the tool nor the action is important, rather the knowledge of which action and which tool are best suited for the particular job at hand.

 Allen had an artistic vision that he used his experience with the Midjourney AI to realise.
 The fact that he used one tool over another is irrelevant.
-Saying otherwise would be like claiming an artist's work was somehow less worthy than another's because they made a sculpture instead of a watercolour.
+To say otherwise would be like claiming an artist's work was somehow less worthy than another's because they made a sculpture instead of a watercolour.
 Maybe those pieces shouldn't be competing with each other.
 Maybe you don't like the watercolour.
-Maybe you saw the sculpture and exclaimed "I could've done that!" despite knowing that, as always, what matters is that you didn't.
+Maybe you saw the sculpture and exclaimed, "I could've done that!" despite knowing that, as always, what matters is that you didn't.

-Shut up and let the artists make their art.
+Just let the artists make their art.